chichiwang/notes/computing/crash_course/glossary/README.md

 An object in many programming languages that stores a memory address.
 This can be that of another value located in computer memory, or in some cases, that of memory-mapped computer hardware.
 A pointer _references_ a location in memory, and obtaining the value stored at that location is known as _dereferencing_ the pointer.
 As an analogy, a page number in a book's index could be considered a pointer to the corresponding page; dereferencing such a pointer would be done by flipping to the page with the given page number and reading the text found on the page.
 The actual format and content of a pointer variable is dependent on the underlying computer architecture.

 ## [Printed Circuit Board](https://en.wikipedia.org/wiki/Printed_circuit_board)
 A _printed circuit board_ (_PCB_) mechanically supports and electrically connects electrical or electronic components using conductive tracks, pads, and other features etched from one or more sheet layers of copper laminated onto and/or between sheet layers of a non-conductive substrate.
-Components are generally soldered onto the PCB electrically connect and mechanically fasten them to it.
+Components are generally soldered onto the PCB to electrically connect and mechanically fasten them to it.

 ## [Positional Notation](https://en.wikipedia.org/wiki/Positional_notation)
 A way of representing the values of a positional system (a numeral system in which the contribution of a digit to the value of a number is the product of the value of the digit by a factor determined by the position of the digit).